BeppeInfo/BeppeInfo.github.io/_posts/2016-04-24-google_summer_of_code.md

 Last friday, day of the chosen students announcement, I received the call of duty:

-"Hi leonardojc,
+>Hi leonardojc,
+>

-Welcome to GSoC 2016!
+>Welcome to GSoC 2016!
+>

-Your proposal Native Scilab Kernel for Jupyter has been accepted!
+>Your proposal Native Scilab Kernel for Jupyter has been accepted!
+>

-We look forward to seeing the great things you will accomplish this summer with Scilab Enterprises.
+>We look forward to seeing the great things you will accomplish this summer with Scilab Enterprises.

-[...]"
+>
+>[...]

 So now I'm in.
 No turning back.